Baltic Sea Environment Fact Sheet 2019, Published 5.12.2019

 The monthly mean values of significant wave height (see the definition of significant wave height in section Metadata) are plotted in Figures 2 and 3, and the highest values of significant wave height are shown in Figures 4 and 5.
 Figures 6 and 7 show the year-to-year variation of the mean significant wave height in June-July and October-November.

 Figure 1.
-The positions of the wave buoys in 2017.
-Red
+The positions of the wave buoys in 2018.
+Red dots

 the Northern Baltic Proper and in the Gulf of Finland (station Helsinki), blue